 To Make An Appointment

 If you have questions or would like to make an appointment, contact the front desk at 467-8466.
-You may also contact our counseling center staff for appointments:
+Calling the front desk is the easiest and quickest way to get a counseling appointment.

 - Jeff Edmiston, L.P.C.
 467-8766